Skip to content

 No existing system governs decisions at runtime.
 No system binds execution to the decision that authorized it.
 No system captures evidence as the decision happens — not after, not for audit, but as the natural output of governed action.

 This is not a feature gap in existing systems.
-It is a missing category.
+It is a missing layer — and Decision Infrastructure is the category that names it.

 The System of Intelligence